Reporting year 2024

 Introduction

-Data is collected from local authorities covering state-funded schools (including nurseries), via the spring school census and from private, voluntary and independent (PVI) providers (including childminders) via the early years census.
-In addition, general hospital schools data is collected via the school-level annual school census.
+Data is collected from local authorities covering state-funded schools (including nurseries), via the spring school census (opens in a new tab) and from private, voluntary and independent (PVI) providers (including childminders) via the early years census (opens in a new tab).
+In addition, general hospital schools data is collected via the school-level annual school census (opens in a new tab).

-Headline facts and figures - 2023
+Headline facts and figures - 2024

 Explore data and files used in this release